Award-Winning Chicago Personal Injury Lawyer - Securing Justice

 Our fee is only a percentage of your Stryker hip settlement, so we work hard to ensure you win maximum compensation, and we won’t get paid until you do.

-You may be entitled to seek compensation for economic and non-economic losses as well as wrongful death damages if someone you love passed away.
+You may be entitled to seek compensation for economic and non-economic losses, as well as wrongful death damages, if someone you love passed away.
 The facts of your case largely determine the type of damages you can claim.

-A lot of Stryker lawsuits have already been settled but many are still pending while new cases continue to be filed.
+A lot of Stryker lawsuits have already been settled, but many are still pending while new cases continue to be filed.
 The settlement amounts will vary depending on the nature of the case and specific facts, as well as other factors, including:

-In multi-district product liability cases there is no fixed amount that’s paid in damages.
+In multi-district product liability cases, there is no fixed amount that’s paid in damages.
 The payout is different for each plaintiff, depending on the facts unique to their case.
 This is true for both pending individual lawsuits as well as any new lawsuits being filed now.

-For example, the damage award will be reduced by 15% if the claimant had another hip implant before getting both the Rejuvenate devices or the ABG II hip.
-Stryker has also settled many LFIT V40 Femoral Head directly with the plaintiffs for an undisclosed amount.
+For example, the damage award will be reduced by 15% if the claimant had another implant before getting both the Rejuvenate devices or the ABG II hip.
+Stryker has also settled many LFIT V40 Femoral Head lawsuits directly with the plaintiffs for an undisclosed amount.

 People injured by these implants are filing lawsuits against Stryker for being negligent in the design of its hip devices and releasing the implant devices when they were defective at the time of manufacturing.

-There’s one main defendant in these lawsuits primarily responsible for the negligent development of these hip replacement devices implanted in thousands of patients across the US.
+There’s one main defendant in these lawsuits, primarily responsible for the negligent development of these hip replacement devices implanted in thousands of patients across the US.

 Stryker designs, manufactures, and sells hip replacement products after obtaining FDA approval.
 The products are made at its own factory, so there’s no third-party manufacturer to blame for the defects.